jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 The `<paper-toast>` holds onto information about how it was dismissed the last time it was shown, in attributes called `canceled` and `closingReason`.

 #### Focus
 A few of the minute controls concern focus.
-The `noAutoFocus` attribute, which defaults to true (preventing autofocus), allows the user to decide if the `<paper-toast>` or its children will disable autofocus.
+The `noAutoFocus` attribute, which defaults to true, gives the user the choice to enable autofocus.
-The `restoreFocusOnClear` attribute restores page's focus once the toast is cleared from the screen.
+The `restoreFocusOnClear` attribute restores page's focus to its previous location once the toast is removed from the screen.

 #### Takeaways
 - Purpose-built well for pure HTML.